polterguy/hyper-ide/README.md

 * Even better plugin support, even though today's plugin support is actually fairly good

-However, in general, it is already a highly feature rich IDE, supporting most of the tasks you'd probably like for your IDE to accomplish, paradoxically much faster and responsive than most other IDEs out there.
-At least the ones I have seen.
+However, in general, it is already a highly feature rich IDE, supporting most of the tasks you'd probably want your IDE to accomplish, paradoxically much faster and more responsive, than most other IDEs out there - At least the ones I have seen.

 ## Usage